lat-lon/deegree-securityproxy/README.md

 The deegree security proxy is lightweight security framework for protecting OGC Web Services against unauthorised access using the [Spring Security](http://projects.spring.io/spring-security/) framework.

 # User documentation
 The deegree security proxy requires Spring 3.2 with Spring Security 3.1 as a minimum and also requires Java SE 6 or higher.
 It can be installed on every Java EE 5 compliant web container such as Apache Tomcat 6.x.
-The deegree security proxy provides protection against unauthorised access for OGC Web Services such as WMS, WMTS, WCS, WFS, CSW served by deegree, GeoServer, MapServer or any other blackbox system.
+The deegree security proxy provides protection against unauthorised access for OGC Web Services such as WMS, WMTS, WCS, WFS, WPS, CSW served by deegree, GeoServer, MapServer or any other blackbox system.

+TBD - link to user documentation

 # Developer documentation
-TBD
+TBD - link to JavaDoc

 # Continuous Integration
 We are using the travis bot to build the software frequently and to verify each pull request.
 The current status for the master branch is: